linafaik08/survival_analysis/README.md

 ## Objective

-The goal of this project is to analyze the unemployment rate in France at the level of departments and anticipate its evolution using a predictive model.

 This repository contains the code and notebooks used to train survival models to tackle real-world predictive problems.
 It was developed as an experimentation project to support the explanation blog posts around survival models.
-For more information, you can find the articles here.
+For more information, you can find the articles here:

 1. Part I - Survival Analysis: Predict Time-To-Event With Machine Learning